I love DIY projects because I learn something new and save a few bucks.

 - Short extension wand

-- Battery cannot be left on the charger when it’s full
+- The battery cannot be left on the charger when it’s full

 - Power button doesn’t lock in place